 - Cognitive Science Department: Part of my appointment is in the Cognitive Science Department and my teaching responsibilities focus on applications of research on learning to undergraduate science education.

 - Textbook writing: I am part of the author team for Biology, a McGraw-Hill majors introductory biology book, wrote about plant development in Scott Gilbert's Developmental Biology text, edited and contributed to the Carleton project published as Reflections on Learning as Teachers, and wrote a chapter on "Inflorescence Architecture" for the book on Flowering and its Manipulation (Charles Ainsworth, editor, Blackwell Scientific, publisher).
-Click on the Publications link for a bit more information about some of my writing projects.

 - Case Study: My colleagues, Debby Walser-Kuntz and Sarah Deel and I have published a case on SNPS and genome privacy: "SNPs and snails and puppy dog tails, and that's what people are made of..."
 A case Study on Genome Privacy.
 The National Center for Case Study Teaching in Science Case Collection, SUNY Buffalo.